capillariesio/capillaries/pkg/README.md

 CQL query builder.
 Focused purely on the language side, all connectivity functionality in pkg/db.

 ## ctx
-Processing context used across all levels of RabbitMQ message processing
+Processing context used across all levels of message processing

 ## custom
 Custom [processors](../doc/glossary.md#processor):